 There was no need to buy an expensive new video player to view your video recording on television.
-You could just pop in the VHS-adapter tape and hit the play button.
+You could just pop your VHS-C tape into the VHS adapter tape and hit the play button.

-Despite playback ease, VHS-C camcorders did not hit the stride in the market and 8mm video dominated the camcorder market.
+Despite their ease of playback, VHS-C camcorders did not hit their stride in the market.

 Sony’s 8mm Video Formats

-Although other manufacturers tried to cash in on the 8mm video market, it was Sony which led the market share, by constantly improving the quality of its 8mm video.
+Although other manufacturers tried to cash in on the 8mm video market, it was Sony that led the market share, by constantly improving the quality of its 8mm video.

 8mm Analog Camcorders

-The video8 format has horizontal resolution of 240 lines, similar to that of the VHS format.
-Sound was only FM quality.
+The Video8 format has a horizontal resolution of 240 lines, similar to that of the VHS format with FM sound quality.

 Later, when Sony introduced the Hi-8 and Digital8 camcorders, they came with the ability to play Video8 tapes.

-The Hi-8 format found favour among journalists in news agencies and low-budget moviemakers.
+The Hi-8 format found favor among journalists in news agencies and low-budget moviemakers.

 It also had versatile video capture abilities.
-What this means is if you have a defective Video 8 camcorder, you could still play your video tape back and capture it for editing through Digital8 camcorder Firewire port.
+What this means is if you have a defective Video 8 camcorder, you could still play your videotape back and capture it for editing through a Digital8 camcorder Firewire port.

 8mm Video Camera Accessories